saeedshirazi4975/lexer/README.md

-This lexer programmed and developed by Saeed Shirazi for class project at January 19, 2020
+Lexical analyser that developed in Python programming language by Saeed Shirazi at January 19, 2020

 Programming language : PYTHON-V3.7.5